garrandall/popular-music-data/tracks/sandra-s-rose-drake.md

 No more, no more
 Baby, baby, baby, baby, baby, baby, baby, yeah
 No more, no more
-Baby, baby, baby, baby, baby, baby, baby, ooh
+Baby, baby, baby, baby, baby, baby, baby, oh
 Yeah

 Niggas see the crib and ask who did I steal from